 - 1. A preconstruction conference shall be held prior to the start of construction. - 2.
 All clearing limits are to be staked and inspected by the Town Engineer prior to the preconstruction conference. - 3.
-That the lot be staked and the Chebeague and Cumberland Land Trust be allowed to review the site prior to construction. - 4.
-A copy of a letter from the Maine Department of Inland Fisheries and Wildlife stating that the project will not have an adverse impact of fisheries and wildlife must be provided prior to the preconstruction conference. - 5.
-A copy of a letter from the Maine Historic Commission must be provided prior to the preconstruction conference.
+The lot shall be staked and the Chebeague and Cumberland Land Trust be allowed to review the site prior to construction.